 Because wetsuits are snug to the skin, it is quite tricky to tell if you have found the best fit or not.
 Generally, a wetsuit should be snug and feels like the second skin.
 There should be no parts that are sagging.

 Do not choose a loose wetsuit, because water may seep into it, which diminishes its purpose of maintaining your body heat.
 You may want to wear a rashguard or a swimsuit under it to prevent rash.

 The right wetsuit should feel snug in the shoulders, knees, crotch, and torsos, without any loose areas.
 When you lift your arms or squat down, the fitting should also allow you to move freely.
 The best way to determine the best fit is to use the store’s or manufacturer’s size chart.

 Other Accessories and Garments to Wear With the Wetsuit

 You will still feel cold when you do not take the accessories and other garments into consideration.
 It includes the best gloves, boots, or hoods that should go with your wetsuit.
-Like your wetsuit, you should also consider these products’ insulation to ensure that you will not feel cold when you go out in the waters.
+Like your wetsuit, you should also consider these products’ insulation to ensure that you will not feel cold when you go out in the water.